-A. Go to www.redump.org, click on downloads and then download the
+2. Go to http://www.redump.org, click on downloads and then download the

 "Nintendo GameCube datfile" and the "Nintendo Wii datfile".
 Extract the .dat from the

-zip archives and place them on the root of the device you will be dumping to.
+zip archive and place them on the root of the device you will be dumping to.